m-mattia-m/m-mattia-m/README.md

 # Mattia Müggler

-Hi 👋, my name is Mattia Müggler.
-I'm 20 years old and I work as a software engineer 👨‍💻 in Switzerland 🇨🇭.
-In my spare time I like to do some private coding projects.
-I mostly prefer developing backends with Go, but I am also able to develop backends with Kotlin and frontends with Angular and Nuxt.
+Hi 👋, my name is Mattia.
+I’m a software engineer based next to St. Gallen, Switzerland.
+My passion is technology, especially coding, and to learn new things about it.
+In my spare time I’m working on some projects, some of which are open source and can be visited in my GitHub.
+Check out my website for more information about me.

 - [mattiamueggler.ch](https://mattiamueggler.ch)
 - [Curriculum Vitae (CV)](https://cv.mattiamueggler.ch)